Bowling Party Hero Banner

 Finally, it's time for a little shopping.
 The gift shop has everything you need to take your love of whiskey to the next level.
 From whiskey-scented candles to whiskey-flavored fudge (yes, that's a thing), you won't be leaving empty-handed.
 And if you're feeling fancy, you can even buy your own bottle of whiskey.

-Book your tickets to the Scotch Whiskey Experience in Edinburgh this summer and get ready for a barrel of fun.
+Book your tickets to the Scotch Whiskey Experience in Edinburgh and get ready for a barrel of fun.

 4. Take a Ghost Tour